minima52/digital-garden/_pages/index.md

 # This is a collection of notes.

 <p>Hi! 👋 I'm May.
-You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating for awhile. 🧠 Grab a cup of coffee or tea, and make yourself at home. ☕️ </p>
+You've stumbled upon a collection of notes that contain everything from musings, streams of consciousness to thoughts that have been incubating for awhile. 🧠✨</p>

 <p>The notes I write are mostly for myself, however you are free to explore them as you like by clicking on any link that interests you.
 Here are a list of [[tools]] I use. </p>